sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 ### Task 5: Setup Continous Integration Pipeline to Build and Push Images

 To run containers in a remote environment, you will typically push images to a Container Registry, where you can store and distribute images.
-In our scenario each service (web and API) will have a repository no a Registry that can be pushed to and pulled from using standard Docker commands.
+In our scenario each service (web and API) will have a repository in a Registry that can be pushed to and pulled from using standard Docker commands.
 We will use Azure Container Registry (ACR) which is a managed private Docker registry service based on Docker Registry v2.

 In this task, you will use GitHub Actions to build your Docker images and pushes them to your ACR instance automatically.